Who to Call When You Find Water in Your Home’s Basement or Crawl Space

 Calling a plumber to handle water in your basement or crawl space has the following benefits:

-• Plumbers can usually implement a quick fix to prevent more leakage or damage—even if a structural engineer is needed
+• Plumbers can usually implement a quick fix to prevent further leakage or damage, even if you need another professional.

 Water Remediation Team

-If you have extensive standing water or water damage, you may consider hiring a water remediation team in addition to a plumber.
+If you have extensive standing water from a flooded basement or water damage, you may consider hiring a water remediation team in addition to a plumber.

-Water remediation teams don’t usually make the repairs to the problem causing water to collect in your home.
+Water remediation teams sometimes don’t make the repairs to the problem causing water to collect in your home.
 These teams give your home a thorough inspection, remove any standing water, clean and sanitize the flooded basement, and get your home looking and feeling like it did before the damage occurred.
+As such, an emergency plumber can stop the problem from continuing, and a remediation team can fix any resulting damages.

 Can I DIY Water Removal in My Basement or Crawl Space?

-Can I Hire a Contractor or Structural Engineer if There’s Water in My Basement or Crawl Space?
+Can I Hire a Contractor or Structural Engineer?

 Crawl space of a house insulated